waldrain/waldrain.github.io/pv.md

 2021-11-23 21:40 the sun shone quite a lot today, and i switched from mains back to solar quite early in the morning.

+i compared my voltmeter with cornelius. mine seems to be consistently showing too low values, so all the V<sub style="font-size:75%">B</sub> measurements so far are wrong, too low, and the V<sub style="font-size:75%">I</sub> ones are correct.

+2021-11-29 10:10 cornelius turned off solar power last week wednesday ro thursday and the sun was away for several days. today, and i switched from mains back to solar.
+V<sub style="font-size:75%">B</sub> was 25.9 before turining on the inverter, 25.5 afterwards.

 Monitoring individual cells:

 <table class="r" style="font-size:80%">